Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use: Exploring Applications for Retrieval-Augmented Generation

 \section{Exploring Applications for Retrieval-Augmented Generation}

 Considering our proposed \name\ enhances the model's context awareness, it should be effective in other tasks demanding high contextual information utilization.
-This section explores the effectiveness and generality of \name\ through an open-domain question answering (ODQA) task.
-We choose this task for two reasons:
+This section explores the effectiveness and generality of \name\ through a representative RAG task: open-domain question answering (ODQA).